 Cost of hiring mobile app developers or mobile app development company in Singapore is quite similar to such costing highlighted.

 You are paying these amount for these apps only because these numbers are quoted from the average software developers and don’t expect the app to be shipped in weeks.
-Those are the timelines for some the apps for the basic version or what developers mean by Minimum Viable Product, MVP.
+Those are the timelines for some of the apps for the basic version or what developers mean by Minimum Viable Product, MVP.

-Apps like Uber, Airbnb and Tinder would take at least four – twelve months to ship.
-Apps like Facebook, Twitter, Youtube and Snapchat will take a minimum for three-six months.
+Apps like Uber, Airbnb, and Tinder would take at least four – twelve months to ship.
+Apps like Facebook, Twitter, Youtube, and Snapchat will take a minimum for three-six months.